 *VALUE SENSITIVE DESIGN

 Value Sensitive Design is a theoretically grounded approach to the design of technology that accounts for human values in a principled and systematic manner throughout the design process.
-It has been under active development and use since the 1990s, led by Professor Batya Friedman at the University of Washington, along with a wide range of other researchers.
+The VSD approach has been under active development and use since the 1990s, led Batya Friedman and David Hendry among others at the Value Sensitive Design Lab at the University of Washington.